Ex Church of Christ support group

 _____________________________________________

 The stricter the church the more the talk about false doctrine, false teachers, and heresy.
 But few churches consistently apply the apostolic principles for how to determine if something is a false doctrine or if it is merely a matter of conscience or a matter of growth.
-Below is a list of all the scriptures that describe false teaching, false doctrine and heresy and the context of each scripture.
+Below is a list of all the scriptures in the New Testament that describe false teaching, false doctrine and heresy, and the context of each scripture.
 There is a unifying theme to all of these scriptures that makes it simple and easy to determine if a doctrine falls into the category of false doctrine.

 What these passages do not say: